KantaraInitiative/WG-ANCR/AuthC/AuthC-README.md

             2. Secure by design
             3. Consent by design

-OPEN ID using TS-116 Can Digital Credential (being piloted by the SCC this summer)  to publish/produce an example
+OPEN ID using TS-116 Can Digital Credential (being piloted by the SCC 2023/24)  to publish/produce an example

 **References**
 [Transparency Peformance Indicators v0.6](TPI/ANCR-TPI-Conformity Specefication v0.6.docx)  - ANCR GIT